ankit-jn/aws-cdk-cognito/README.md

 ### How to setup the project (if doing it from start rather cloning it)

-- Create a directory named `aws-kms-e-signature`
+- Create a directory named `aws-cdk-cognito`
 - Run the following commands withint the directory:

 ```